ajulik1997/i14_laser/README.md

 A diagram that illustrates this setup can be seen below.
 It was created using [draw.io](https://www.draw.io/), and the source can be downloaded [here](./resources/flowcharts/project_map.xml).

 ![Project Map](./resources/flowcharts/project_map.png)

 ### Key Features

+The most noteworthy and desirable features of this project can be summarized as follows:

   - Remote control of laser over LAN
   - Remote monitoring of laser and safety interlock status over LAN